The Rotten Side of Tim Cook’s Apple

 Ten years from now, we will look back at Tim Cook’s era as the CEO and see how he was intimately instrumental in the transformation of Apple going from a product company to a service company.
 Is it a good thing?
 Was it the only way for Apple to grow?
 How well did Apple execute in this space compared to physical products?

 Apple TV a messy mess.
 This little black box is pushing standard streaming on us, not reimagining the television experience that could mix streaming with interactive content (remember video disk players back in the eighties?
 Or what about iTunes Extras?).
 Exhibit A: You had one job with the TV app and is utterly lacking in meeting its mission of unifying the streaming world.
 You know why?
-Because competing services didn’t think it was worth it to join your platform, simple as that.
+Because competing services didn’t think it was worth it to join your platform.

 The App Store junkyard.
 You brag about quality but the App Store with more than two million apps is full of uninspired, useless, unfinished, outdated, broken and scammy apps that you let it in with your highly questionable review process.